 The IBS lightening flash

-I am convinced that this is what has happened for many IBS sufferers.
+I am convinced that the build-up of trauma is an issue for many IBS sufferers.
 And this is what creates that sort of lightening flash that seems to deregulate our normal bodily functions and sets them off on a new programme.

 When you tell this to your doctor, they may assume that you had a case of badly treated gastroenteritis or some other post-infectious condition.
 This is logical.
 However, if that were the case, it is unlikely you would continue suffering for years afterwards.

 Your mind and body reacted to what became a trigger – and does this every time you hit that trigger, whether this is every day, or just from time to time.
 As we live and learn new associations if they are repeated often enough, new triggers can also hook onto the original ones.
 This can be why you may experience new immune reactions (like new food intolerance), depression and anxiety, and even new physical symptoms too.

 The good news is that if you can find your triggers, you can trace them back to their origin and start untying the knots.
 That’s what I did.
 With neuro-linguistic programming it is often possible to slightly alter your perspective around that trigger- and in turn alter the subconscious automatic reaction to it.
 And if NLP won’t do it, there are many other techniques I have learned that will.